peteS-UK/naim_streamer/README.md

 It's initially tested with NDX.

 The original NDX only provides a basic UpNP interface with play, pause, stop etc. support.
 Although the metadata is shown for all sources, the commands only work with the UPnP input.
 However, if you select a Broadlink remote during setup, all of the buttons from the remote are implemented and work across all inputs.

+## Installation

+The preferred installation approach is via Home Assistant Community Store - aka [HACS](https://hacs.xyz/).
+The [repo](https://github.com/peteS-UK/naim_streamer) is installable as a [Custom Repo](https://hacs.xyz/docs/faq/custom_repositories) via HACS.

+If you want to download the integration manually, create a new folder called naim_streamer under your custom_components folder in your config folder.
+If the custom_components folder doesn't exist, create it first.
+Once created, download the files and folders from the [github repo](https://github.com/peteS-UK/naim_streamer/tree/main/custom_components/naim_streamer) into this new naim_streamer folder.

+Once downloaded either via HACS or manually, restart your Home Assistant server.